Authentic Lessons for 21st Century Learning

 Summary

 In this lesson, students will work together to determine the definition of desertification and create a chart to explain the causes and effects of desertification in the sub-Saharan Sahel region.
 Then, students will learn how Africa is responding to desertification with a project called the Great Green Wall and how growing the Great Green Wall has changed life in the Sahel.
-Based on what they have learned about the causes and effects of desertification, students will write their own tweets to raise awareness about the Great Green Wall initiative.
+Based on what they have learned about the causes and effects of desertification, students will write their own social media posts to raise awareness about the Great Green Wall initiative.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 Essential Question(s)